-Study of the principal figures, groups, issues, and trends in religion from colonial times to the present, covering such topics as the Puritans, the growth of religious liberty in America, religion and social protest, the Black religious experience, Catholic-Protestant-Jew, and contemporary religious phenomena.
+Study of the principal groups, figures, issues, and trends in religion from colonial times to the present, covering such topics as the Puritans, the growth of religious liberty in America, religion and social protest, the African-American religious experience, Catholic-Protestant-Jew, and contemporary religious phenomena.
 This course is also offered as HIST 135.